amesgen/hellsmack/README.md

  - No GUI
  - uNiX pHiLoSoPhY
- - Does work offline if all necessary have been downloaded previously
+ - Does work offline if all necessary files have been downloaded previously
  - Launch Minecraft
     - client and server
     - works at least for recent-ish versions (>= 1.7)